coheigea/testcases/apache/cxf/cxf-failover/README.md

 1) FailoverTest

-This contains two tests.
+This contains some tests relating to failover.

 The first uses the CXF FailoverFeature with a SequentialStrategy.
-The service endpoint is designed to return 404 on every second iteration.
+The (JAX-RS) service endpoint is designed to return 404 on every second iteration.
 The first call succeeds to PORT1 as expected.
 The second call fails, but "fails over" to PORT2 successfully.

+This class also contains some JAX-WS tests.

 2) LoadBalancerTest